melastmohican/osquery-java/README.md

 Plugin can quickly enable the integration of data which is not yet available as a part of base osquery.

 ## Prerequisites
-Osquery must be installed on the computer you are running this sogtware.
+Osquery must be installed on the computer you are running this software.
 Osquery should be run as the same user the user which runs the code shown here.

 ## How to
 **Consider the following example:**